-Governance Reviews - The governance framework comprises the systems and processes, and culture and values, by which the organisation is directed and controlled, and by which it accounts to, monitor the achievement of its strategic objectives and to consider whether this has led to the delivery of appropriate, cost-effective services.
+Governance Reviews - The governance framework comprises the systems and processes, and culture and values, by which the organisation is directed and controlled, and by which it accounts to, engages with and leads the community.
+It includes arrangements to monitor the achievement of its strategic objectives and to consider whether this has led to the delivery of appropriate, cost-effective services.
 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable, and not absolute, assurance of effectiveness.
 Internal Audit undertakes reviews of key aspects of the organisation's governance framework by looking at corporate systems such as Risk Management, Health & Safety, Data Quality, Anti -Fraud etc.